preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/index.rst

 User Management - business profile
 =============================================

 Here you can work with user managament options for this business profile.
+Omnia users that are setup using the tenant options can only be handled by a tenant admninistrator.
+Users set upp in a business profile can be handled by the business profile administrator.

 .. image:: user-management-bp-menu.png